 When the highly vibrationally excited NO approached a gold conductor, an electron "jumped" from the conductor to the NO molecule, making it NO- Then, unexpectedly, the molecule lost more than half its vibration energy in one bounce off the gold, and it lost the electron.
 It lost about 5 to 8 vibration quanta and ejected the electron.
 It should only lose 1, sometimes 2 and almost never 3.
-It lost 5 to 8--too much vibration energy to escape and their energy was measured.
+It lost 5 to 8--too much vibration energy.
+On a cesium covered gold surface, some electrons had enough energy to escape and their energy was measured.
 A single electron had the missing energy.
 Huang et al, (2000), LaRue et al. (2011)